 A fortnight spring birding tour, exploring some of the most beautiful, bird-rich landscapes in Europe – the Black Sea coast, the Rhodopes, the Central Balkan and the Vitosha Mountains.

 In the eastern part of the mountain the landscape is radically different – jagged peaks, towering cliffs and sparsely vegetated, boulder-strewn slopes.
 The most spectacular bird residents there are the Eurasian Griffon Vultures, inhabiting the crater of an ancient volcano.
-Eurasian Black Vultures, Egyptian Vultures, Black Kites, White-tailed and Eastern Imperial Eagles are also frequent visitors of the feeding tables.
+Eurasian Black Vultures, Egyptian Vultures, Black Kites, White-tailed Eagles are also frequent visitors of the feeding tables.
 We will see many Black Storks nesting on the cliffs.
 Chukars often stand sentinel on rocky hillsides.
 The shrill whistles of Western Rock Nuthatches and the songs of the Ortolan Buntings can be heard everywhere around.
-Other typically Balkan birds, like the Pallid Swift, the Red-rumped Swallow, the Blue Rock Trush, the Black-eared Wheatear (ssp. melanoleuca), the Eastern Orphean Warbler, the Sardinian Warbler, the Subalpine Warbler, the Eastern Bonelli’s Warbler, the Olivaceous Warbler, the Sombre Tit, the Black-headed Bunting, are common there too.
+Other typically Balkan birds, like the Pallid Swift, Red-rumped Swallow, Blue Rock Trush, Eastern Black-eared Wheatear, Sardinian Warbler, Eastern Subalpine Warbler, Eastern Bonelli’s Warbler, Sombre Tit, Cirl Bunting, Rock Bunting, are common there too.

 On the Black Sea coast we will first explore the lakes around the city of Bourgas: it is a complex of extensive wetlands that form one of Europe’s richest bird areas.
-The greatest lure of the Bourgas wetlands are the huge flocks of resident White and Dalmatian Pelicans.
-At the shallow saline lagoons of Atanasovsko and Pomorie lakes traditional saltpans are still functioning.
-They are of major importance for a big number of birds, including the Black-winged Stilt, Broad-billed Sandpiper, Curlew Sandpipers, Temminck’s Stint, Marsh Sandpiper, Kentish Plover, Slender-billed Gull, Little Gull, Mediterranean Gull, Gull-billed Tern, Sandwich Tern and Little Tern.
+The greatest lure of the Bourgas wetlands are the huge flocks of resident Great White Pelicans and Dalmatian Pelicans.
+At the shallow saline lagoons of Atanasovsko Lake and Pomorie Lake traditional saltpans are still functioning.
+They are of major importance for a big number of birds, including the Greater Flamingo, Black-winged Stilt, Curlew Sandpipers, Broad-billed Sandpiper, Temminck’s Stint, Marsh Sandpiper, Kentish Plover, Slender-billed Gull, Little Gull, Mediterranean Gull, Gull-billed Tern, Sandwich Tern and Little Tern.

 Traveling north along the coast we will pass the oak forests in the Balkan Mountain’s easternmost part and the unique Kamchia riverine forest.
 En route we can expect to find Black Stork, Lesser Spotted Eagle, Grey-headed Woodpecker, Middle Spotted Woodpecker, Eurasian Wryneck, Barred Warbler, Semi-collared Flycatcher, Sombre Tit, etc.

 Another major birding area on the northern coast is that of the Shabla and Durankulak wetlands close to the border with Romania.
-Over 80 bird species breed in the region of the two lakes, the most interesting of them being the Western Marsh Harrier, the Collared Pratincole, the Ferruginous Duck, the Red-footed Falcon, the Lesser Grey Shrike, the Savi’s Warbler, the Marsh Warbler, the Cetti’s Warbler, the Bearded Reedling, the Reed Bunting (ssp. reiseri), etc. The two lakes are one of the few places in Europe where the Paddyfield Warbler, a typical Asian species, can be easily seen breeding.
+Over 80 bird species breed in the region of the two lakes, the most interesting of them being the Western Marsh Harrier, Collared Pratincole, Ferruginous Duck, Red-footed Falcon, Lesser Grey Shrike, Savi’s Warbler, Marsh Warbler, Cetti’s Warbler, Bearded Reedling, Common Reed Bunting (ssp. reiseri), etc. The two lakes are one of the few places in Europe where the Paddyfield Warbler, a typical Asian species, can be easily seen breeding.
 There we can expect all species of European herons, Little Egret, Pygmy Cormorant, other migrating & summering species of waders, gulls and terns.

-Finally we will explore the conifer and alpine zones of the Vitosha Nature Park for high mountain birds like Spotted Nutcracker, Common Crossbill, Ring Ouzel (ssp. alpestris), Firecrest and Goldcrest, Willow Tit, Water Pipit, Alpine Accentor, Shore Lark (ssp. balcanica), etc.
+If we have more time before the flights we can visit the conifer and alpine zones of the Vitosha Nature Park for high mountain birds like Spotted Nutcracker, Common Crossbill, Ring Ouzel (ssp. alpestris), Common Firecrest and Goldcrest, Willow Tit, Water Pipit, Alpine Accentor, Shore Lark (ssp. balcanica), etc.